 To answer this question, we simply compare Scripture with quotes from Catholic publications.
-It is then up to the reader to decide for themselves what to believe.
+It is then up to the reader to decide for himself what to believe.
 Please read our disclaimer below.

 The Catholic Church:

 “Does the Priest truly forgive the sins, or does he only declare that they are remitted?
 The Priest does really and truly forgive the sins in virtue of the power given to him by Christ.”
 Joseph Deharbe, S.J., A Complete Catechism of the Catholic Religion (New York: Schwartz, Kirwin & Fauss, 1924), p.
 279.

 Second – claims that the Pope is God on earth.

 “We [the popes] hold upon this earth the place of God Almighty.”
 Pope Leo XIII, Encyclical Letter “The Reunion of Christendom” (dated June 20, 1894) trans. in the Great Encyclical Letters of Pope Leo XIII (New York: Benziger, 1903), p.
 304.

 “The pope is the supreme judge of the law of the land . . .
 He is the vicegerent of Christ, and is not only a priest forever, but also King of kings and Lord of lords.”
 La Civilta Cattolica, March 18, 1871.

 “The Pope is not only the representative of Jesus Christ, he is Jesus Christ himself, hidden under the veil of flesh.” — Catholic National July 1895.